galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 title: GraphQL organizing your REST apis
 description: GraphQL organizing your REST apis
 ---
-In this blog post you will learn how you can fetch related data from Rest endpoints without ending up with several http requests on the frontend.
+In this blog post you will learn how you can fetch related data from Rest endpoints without ending up with several HTTP requests on the frontend.
 We will use GraphQL as a Rest Api data layer.

 Just a disclaimer, my goal here is to go hand's on code, so don't expect this to be short!
 If you are with me, let's get the party started!

-We all know it is a good practice to structure our Reat Apis with a clear boundaries between the resources.
+We all know it is a good practice to structure our REST Apis with a [clear boundaries between the resources](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9).
 When we have relationships between the resources we expose the entity id and then we can get the full entity on the proper rest resource endpoint.
 Something like this:

 ```javascript
 GET /missions